-Take Charge of Type 2 Diabetes: 10 Tips for Healthier Living
+10 Tips for Healthier Living with Type 2 Diabetes

-If you’re one of the millions of Americans diagnosed with type 2 diabetes, you know it’s a complex, chronic disease.
+If you’re one of the millions of Americans living with type 2 diabetes, you know it’s a complex, chronic disease.
 You also know it requires you to play an active role.

 That’s because medications only help so much.
 The secret to making gains is careful management – not only of your blood sugar levels, but also your daily habits.